Ode to Mark Twain

 Hmmm…Recompose.
 I like the sound of that.
 Do I get a chance to be more composed in the next life?

-The Recompose business is an alternative to the existing disposal options of burial and cremation.
+The Recompose business is an alternative to the existing options of burial and cremation.
 The process takes about 30 days as human bodies are converted into soil through “natural organic reduction.”

 Essentially, human composting.